 I could easily present PowerPoints.
 Just because I didn’t have a computer didn’t mean I couldn’t present a deck.
-It was easy to do without having to launch multiple apps because of the embedded editor in Syncplicity for ipad.
+It was easy to do without having to launch multiple apps because of the embedded editor in Syncplicity by Axway for ipad.

 I could easily collaborate.
 I could collaborate with files using Syncplicity—including accessing and editing files, taking notes, sharing photos of white boards, and recording audio.
 I could also access shared presentations with Webex for iPad, check my email (I know… I am sure none of you check email during meetings.. it’s just me), get text messages for urgent issues, reference websites, log to do’s, etc. I was fully productive and collaborative!

 Of course, if mobile devices could replace laptops 100% then laptops would no longer exist.

 Here are some things that challenged me…